-Havering data privacy statement and your data rights
+Havering data privacy notice and your information rights

-This is our privacy statement.
-It outlines your rights regarding the personal details we store about you.
+This is our privacy notice.
+It outlines your rights regarding the personal data we process and store about you.

 London Borough of Havering’s registered office is at Havering Town Hall, Main Road, Romford, RM1 3BB, and acts as the Data Controller.